MobileProto16/Mobile-Proto-16/lesson6/README.md

   3. Test your code for edge cases and weird events

 ## App Elements
-Note: The documentation for all the app elements listed below are really good.
-We tried to summarize it so that you get an idea of each of the elements.
-When you use them in your app, the developers website is the best place to learn more about them.
+Note: The documentation for all the app elements listed below are very good.
+We tried to summarize them so that you get an idea of each element.
+When you use them in your app, the developer's website is the best place to learn more about them.

 #### Layouts
 While writing the XML files for your app, you might have noticed there are numerous ways to layout and display the content.
-[This](https://developer.android.com/guide/topics/ui/declaring-layout.html) document explains layouts really well and talks about margins, padding, .
+[This](https://developer.android.com/guide/topics/ui/declaring-layout.html) document explains layouts really well and talks about margins, and padding.
 Go read it!

 The two common layouts used in XML are:
   1. [Linear Layout](https://developer.android.com/guide/topics/ui/layout/linear.html)